DeNepo/welcome-to-js/forest-and-trees/README.md

 // declare, init: an empty string let reaction = '';
-// test: compare the input to null if (userInput === null) {
+// check: compare the input to null if (userInput === null) {
   // assign: a sad face
   reaction = ':(';
 }
-// test: convert the input to lower case and compare it to 'yes' else if (userInput.toLowerCase() === 'yes') {
+// check: convert the input to lower case and compare it to 'yes' else if (userInput.toLowerCase() === 'yes') {
   // assign: the input concatenated with an exclamation mark reaction = userInput + '!';